 Below are the advantages and disadvantages of each of these boat types.

 As you will soon see, each boat performs better in specific marine environments while it remains totally unsuitable for other marine environments.

 Additionally, the boat is also capable of being used in some very turbulent river waters as its high sides and curved hull means it can deflect spray easily.

 However, the boat’s shallow draft, flat bottom and high sides become a very distinct disadvantage in deep, open water.

 It’s lack of secondary stability and flat bottom makes it difficult for the boat to remain stable in ocean waters.

 Although a drift can be used on a lake, the same problems that make it unsuitable for ocean use make it uncomfortable to use in the deep open waters of a lake.

-Most drift boat fishing is done with a guide on a rental boat as it requires an oarsman to control the boat while the angler casts off, though almost all drift boat owners will fish in this manner at some time.
+Most drift boat fishing is done with a guide on a rental boat.
+This is because the activity requires an oarsman to control the boat while the angler casts off.
+Though almost all drift boat owners will also fish in this manner at some time.